-The Proposed Building Submittal is used to ensure that the project design meets the requirements based on the Path selected and that they included in the construction documents.
-The licensed professional is responsible for submitting a Proposed Building Submittal, with an ENERGY STAR MFHR Submittal Validation Form (68KB) to EPA, or its designated agent for approval, prior to beginning construction.
+|Proposed Design Submittal||The Proposed Design Submittal is used to ensure that the project design meets the requirements based on the Path selected and that all required measurements are included in the construction documents.
+The Licensed Professional is responsible for submitting a Proposed Design Submittal, with an ENERGY STAR MFHR Submittal Validation Form (80KB) to EPA, or its designated agent for approval, prior to beginning construction.
 See the table below for a list of documents required for the Proposed Design Submittal.
 If eligible, the units could earn the Designed to Earn the ENERGY STAR mark when the Proposed Design Submittal is accepted.
 More information is available in the document Designed to Earn the ENERGY STAR for MFHR available on the Guidance Documents page.|

-|As-Built Submittal||The As-Built Building Submittal is used to ensure that the energy conservation measures chosen by the design team are installed to specification.
-After the final inspection, the licensed professional is responsible for submitting an As-Built Building Submittal, with an ENERGY STAR MFHR Submittal Validation Form (KB) to EPA, or its designated agent for approval.
+|As-Built Submittal||The As-Built Submittal is used to ensure that the energy conservation measures chosen by the design team are installed to specification.
+After the final inspection, the Licensed Professional is responsible for submitting an As-Built Submittal, with an ENERGY STAR MFHR Submittal Validation Form (80KB) to EPA or its designated agent for approval.
 See the table below for a list of documents required for the As-Built Submittal.
-Once EPA has determined that the project has fulfilled all of the program requirements, the Developer Partner will be notified that the building has earned the ENERGY STAR and that it can be marketed and promoted per the ENERGY STAR Logo Identity Guidelines (COMING SOON).
-The As-Built Building Submittal includes the following documents:
+Once EPA has determined that the project has fulfilled all of the program requirements, the Developer Partner will be notified that the project has earned the ENERGY STAR and that it can be marketed and promoted per the ENERGY STAR Identity Guidelines.|